 Newsletters are a good vehicle to alert customers about author readings and signings and other store events and to highlight recommended books in various categories, like general fiction or specific genres (mystery, romance, cooking, kids, etc.)

 Store newsletters can appear in a number of formats – a one-sheet piece or a multi-page, newspaper-like publication.
 Like blogs, newsletters need content and tend to become their animals, so it's advisable for a bookseller starting a newsletter to create a template, format, and schedule, then assign staff adequate time and deadlines to help fill the piece.

-Email newsletters should be more "newsy," or serve as even reminders rather than substitute for hard-copy pieces for in-store use, given the short attention span of most email readers.
+Email newsletters should be more "newsy": Short and sweet, serving as event reminders rather than substituting for hard-copy pieces for in-store use.

-Where hand-selling meets word-of-mouth: a thoughtfully-written, heartfelt, and sincere "Staff Recommend" or "Staff Pick" can entice a prospective reader to look twice — and maybe buy — a recommended book.
+Where hand-selling meets word-of-mouth: a thoughtfully-written, heartfelt, and sincere "Staff Recommends" or "Staff Pick" can entice a prospective reader to look twice — and maybe buy — a recommended book.
 These can come in the form of a shelf-talker positioned near the book, or grouped regularly in a monthly or seasonal newsletter.

 T-shirts, mugs, re-useable book totes: These items serve the dual purpose of promoting the store while bringing in a bit of revenue.
 Design counts – something unique and a book- or reader-centric sells better than a generic store-branded item.
 Pricing the merchandise depends on which side of the merchandise /promotional line you see the items falling.
 Bookstores with a large and avid fan base or that attract a lot of visitors or tourists areas might want to price the items more in line with the souvenirs in the area for maximum profit, while other stores might want to price the merchandise more as a loss leader, to maximize the local promotional value.